cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 Upon success, the response body will be a JSON document (media type `application/json`) that contains a `tags` field holding an array of [tag](#tag) objects.
 These are the tags that are attached to the file or folder with id `{entry-id}`.
-There will be an additional field `success` with the value `true`.

-Upon failure, a JSON document with `success` and `reason` fields will the returned.
-The `success` field will have the value `false`.
-The `reason` field will provide a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example